2024 Liberal Democratic Party presidential election: Aftermath and analysis

 Following Ishiba's victory, it was described that he had planned on providing Koizumi a more prominent role in the LDP while Takaichi declined any cabinet positions in Ishiba's government.
 Ishiba would go on to appoint former Prime Minister Yoshihide Suga as vice president of the party, while promoting outgoing Vice President Taro Aso as a chief advisor, with Hiroshi Moriyama becoming secretary general of the party.
 The appointments were seen as Ishiba's effort to stabilize the party.

-Ishiba was sworn-in as the 65th Prime Minister of Japan on 1 October and immediately formed his cabinet.
+Ishiba was sworn in as the 65th Prime Minister of Japan on 1 October and immediately formed his cabinet following his appointment by the Emperor.
+In his first press conference from the Kantei following his inauguration, Ishiba announced he would call a snap election to be held on 27 October.